Jurasz-Jan/Portfolio/README.md

 # Project Overview

 This project is a dynamic React-based website styled with Sass and animated using GSAP.
 It showcases modern web development practices and provides a visually engaging user experience.
-You can accese the website here: https://portfolio-7983b.web.app/
+You can accese the website [here](https://portfolio-7983b.web.app/)

 ### Disclaimer: This project is for educational, satirical purposes.
 I do not own logotypes used in the project
 ## Features